List of methanol poisoning incidents: Iran

 In 2013, as a result of methanol mass poisoning in Iran 694 people were hospitalised in the city of Rafsanjan.
 8 people were reported dead due to severe intoxication.

 During the COVID-19 pandemic in Iran, nearly 300 people died and over a thousand became ill from drinking methanol in the belief that drinking it can kill the virus in the body.

 Ireland

-Two men were killed in a methanol poisoning incident near to Burtonport, County Donegal, Republic of Ireland in 2014 after drinking what was claimed to be poitín (an Irish moonshine made from potatoes).
+Two men were killed in a methanol poisoning incident near to Burtonport, County Donegal, Ireland in 2014 after drinking what was claimed to be poitín (an Irish moonshine made from potatoes).
 One man was native Irish and the other a Lithuanian immigrant.
 A bottle seized at the scene of one poisoning was found to contain 97% methanol.

 In 2017 a person was severely poisoned after buying "vodka" from an unlicensed seller in the Ballymun area of Dublin; the bottle had been refilled with a liquid containing methanol.

 Italy

-In 1986 the methanol-tainted wine scandal was a fraud perpetrated by adulterating table wine with methanol, poisoning hundred of people, with 90 hospitalized, 23 deaths, and many others heavily injured (blindness and neurological damages).
+In 1986 the methanol-tainted wine scandal was a fraud perpetrated by adulterating table wine with methanol, poisoning over a hundred people, with 90 hospitalized, 23 deaths, and many others heavily injured (blindness and neurological damages).

+Laos

+In November 2024, six foreign tourists - including two Australian teenagers, two Danish women, one British lawyer, and one American tourist - died of suspected methanol poisoning after consuming laced alcohol at the Nana Backpackers Hostel in the town of Vang Vieng, Laos.
+Several others were hospitalized in Thailand after experiencing symptoms such as nausea, vomiting, and dizziness.

+The incident led to the arrest of eleven staff members from the hostel and prompted an investigation by Laotian authorities to identify the source of the contamination.
+Several governments, including Australia, updated their travel advisories, warning citizens about the dangers of unregulated local alcohol in Southeast Asia.